Apple Weighs More Memory Chip Suppliers, Including China

 Component shortages and Covid-triggered logistics issues have plagued the world’s biggest consumer electronics brands for the past two years, prompting a rethink of supply chains that once relied on just-in-time inventory and global networks.
 In February, Kioxia halted production at two plants in Japan due to material contamination, highlighting the risks of over-reliance on a particular supplier.
 That could help push flash memory chip prices up 5% to 10% in the June quarter, industry tracker Trendforce estimated.

 Apple’s iPhones are put together primarily in China by Foxconn Technology Group and Pegatron Corp., which take components like memory chips from scores of different providers before assembling them into the final device.
-Yangtze Memory could offer an attractive source of cheaper chips close to their plants, while potentially winning points with the government in the world’s largest smartphone market.
+Yangtze Memory could offer an attractive source of cheaper chips close to their plants.

 “Yangtze memory will supply about 5% of memory for iPhone SE, and 3% to 5% of memory for the upcoming iPhone 14.
 Apple is using its product because it offers competitive pricing,” projected Jeff Pu, an analyst with Haitong International Securities, working off theoretical estimates.